 netsh wlan set hostednetwork mode=allow ssid=TrickyWays.com key=12345678

 TrickyWays.comis the network SSID and

-12345678 is network password key (this key value should be 8 chars minimum).
+12345678is network password key (this key value should be 8 chars minimum).
 You can replace these two strings and write your own.

 netsh wlan start hostednetwork

-and you will see and message the Hosted Network Started.
+- You will see and message the Hosted Network Started.

-Click on Sharing tab and then select the option “Allow other network users to connect through this computer’s internet connection”, also select ad-hoc connection from “Home networking connection” drop-down.
+- Click on Sharing tab and then select the option “Allow other network users to connect through this computer’s internet connection”, also select ad-hoc connection from the “Home networking connection” drop-down.
 If you don’t want to allow the connected users to control your shared internet then un-check the last option.
-Click OK button to save settings.
+Click the OK button to save settings.

 - Internet is shared now, try to connect to this shared connection from another device.